 Traditional Islamic paper from North India made from sunn hemp fibre.
 Handmade on a chapri, a grass stem screen.
 Sheets are dried on a plaster wall and surface sized with wheat starch.
 The colour is applied by brush.
 Keshula is a seasonal flower from Rajasthan, a traditional yellow dye.
 After colouring the paper is burnished by rubbing on a curved block of wood with a smooth stone.
+Vegan.

 This paper is made for calligraphy and fine brush and pen work.
 In India it is used by the Jain community for hand written geneologies written in gold.